alfonsoma75/Odoo10_Doc-ES/howtos/themes.rst

         website.odoo_website = {};
     })();

-Great, we successfully created our javascript editor file.
+¡Genial!, we successfully created our javascript editor file.
 This file will contain all the javascript functions used by our snippets in edit mode.
 Let’s create a new function for our testimonial snippet using the ``snippet_testimonial_options`` method that we created before.

 .. code-block:: javascript